belzecue/RabidTunes-rabid-hole-punch-server/README.md

 ## Usage

-This server will start listening in the UDP port of your choice and it will wait for requests to arrive
+This server will start listening in the UDP port of your choice, and it will wait for requests to arrive

 You can implement a client for this server in any game engine of your choice, [but you have one already available for the Godot game engine here](https://gitlab.com/RabidTunes/rabid-hole-punch-godot)